Updated April 18, 2023

 Yes.
 I know.
 The title seems scary.
 But it is not the name of some movie.
 But I can bet it is as scary as it gets.
 Man in the Middle (MITM) is an attack used in hacking and network hijacking.

 Man-In-The-Middle Attack (MITM) Synopsis

-Now the client is good enough to allow you to access his Wireless LAN or Wi-Fi in our case.
+Now the client is good enough to allow you to access his Wireless LAN or Wi-Fi.
 But the thing is, is this safe?
 Absolutely not.
-You, my friend now can be a victim to some big corporate espionage stuff.
-Hahaha…Not exactly, but my point is just that it’s not safe.
+You, my friend, can now be a victim of some big corporate espionage.
+Not exactly, but my point is just that it’s not safe.
 Let me explain it to you in some other manner.